 - Pack all single items into one package;

-- No additional items may be affixed to the packaging;
+- No additional items may be attached to the outer packaging;

-- It is advisable to always use new high quality corrugated cardboard boxes.
-For fragile or heavy shipments, 2 to 3 cardboard layers are recommended;
+- It is advisable to always use new, high-quality, corrugated cardboard boxes.
+Fragile or heavy items are recommended to be packed in even 2-3 layers of cardboard.

-- Film, paper or cloth packaging material shall not be considered as a durable outer packaging;
+- Various films, paper or materials are not considered strong outer packaging;

-- The inner packaging must allow the contents of the shipment to remain fixed during handling;
+- The inner packaging must ensure the stability of the shipment during transportation;

-- The inner packaging should be used in such a way that it completely fills the free space inside the box (please use foam rubber, bubble wrap, plastic shredding, corrugated cardboard, etc.).
+- The inner packaging should be used so that it completely fills the free space inside the box (use bubble wrap, corrugated cardboard, paper, etc.)

-- Fragile goods must be packaged in separate break-resistant casings to prevent contact between different items and shifting inside the packaging during transportation and handling;
+- ragile goods must be packaged in separate break-resistant casings to prevent contact between different items and shifting inside the packaging during transportation and handling;

 - Fragile goods must be packaged using suitable inner packaging supplies (edge protectors, cushioning, stuffing material, etc.).